Demonstrate the safe use of chemicals.

 - What may be the effects of using chemicals incorrectly?

-- Where should chemicals be stored in the lab/workshop?
+- Where should chemicals be stored within the lab/workshop?

 Related Standards of Learning